msfrisbie/track-trace-tools/README.md

         $ npm run build

-3. Once the build has finished, the `dist/` directory into your browser.
+3. Once the build has finished, load the `dist/` directory into your browser.

 ## Testing